 Jean Stanefski, PT, COHC

-In additional to being a physical therapist Jean has a certification as an Occupational Hearing Conservationist, and is trained to perform audiometric screening and hearing conservation.
-Jean is the current president of the Mat-Su Sertoma Club, who provides free monthly hearing screening to the general public.
+In addition to being a physical therapist, Jean has a certification as an Occupational Hearing Conservationist and is trained to perform audiometric screening and hearing conservation.
+Jean is the current board member of the Mat-Su Sertoma Club, who provides free monthly hearing screening to the general public.
 Due to a hearing loss that she suffers from, she is an advocate for hearing protection and hearing loss prevention.

 Shain ZumBrunnen, OTR/L, CHT

 Shain has extensive experience and training for the entire upper extremity.
 As a Certified Hand Therapist, he also specializes in the treatment of orthopedic and soft tissue rehabilitation of the shoulder, tendinitis, and post-surgical recovery for the upper extremity.
 Evaluation and assessment of non-surgical dysfunction is an area of strength for Shain.
 He is skilled at assessing an individual’s ability and making a plan of care to promote health and independence in order to restore pain-free function.
 Shain is equally skilled in the fabrication of advanced custom elbow, wrist and hand splints.
 As an owner of Health Quest, Shain enthusiastically embraces his role as a practicing therapist while managing the long-term goals of the practice.